vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ### Disable QUIC in a web browser

 You can disable QUIC at the web browser level.
-However, this method of disabling QUIC means that QUIC continues to work on non-browser applications.
+However, this method of disabling QUIC means that QUIC continues to work on nonbrowser applications.
 To disable QUIC in Microsoft Edge or Google Chrome, open the browser, locate the Experimental QUIC protocol setting (`#enable-quic` flag), and then change the setting to `Disabled`.
 The following table shows which URI to enter in the browser's address bar so that you can access that setting.

 | Browser | URI |
 |---|---|